Mihai Olos: Visiting the 1968 Venice Biennial

-His frequent trips to Bucharest, since the time he had been a student, and his contact with various people while he had been teaching in Oaş, some of these already in the surveillance files of the secret police, the much feared Securitate, and especially his contact with the foreign participants who attended the Brâncuşi Colloquium brought the young artist also to the secret police's attention.
+His frequent trips to Bucharest, since the time he had been a student, and his contact with various people while he had been teaching in Oaș, some of these already in the surveillance files of the secret police, the much feared Securitate, and especially his contact with the foreign participants who attended the Brâncuși Colloquium brought the young artist also to the secret police's attention.
 Thus it was of almost impossible for him to get a passport to go abroad.

 But one of their family's friends, writer and critic Monica Lazar, sent a letter asking one of her friends in Bucharest who held a high position in the ministry of foreign affairs to support the artist's application for a passport.
 Still he artist received the permission to leave the country only a months after their baby daughter's birth, in July 1968.

 Mihai Olos left for Italy just a days before the Warsaw Treaty's troops (except Romania and Albania) invaded Czechoslovakia on the night of 20–21 August.
 The most important event for his artistic career was his visit of the 34th Venice Biennial.
 He was happy to lay hands on the bulky second, corrected, revised and amplified edition of the catalog that had been printed in August at Fantoni Artegrafica Venezia, its "copertina" reproducing the Biennial's manifesto "ideato da Mario Cresci".
 The "catalogo" opened with its president Giovanni Favaretto Fisca's Preface and G.A.
 Dell'Aqua's "Introduzione" he had no need to read then but which are important in retrospect.

-Both texts underline the renewal of the oragnizers' vision since the first after-war edition in 1948.
+Both texts underline the renewal of the organizers' vision since the first after-war edition in 1948.
 The organizers were under the pressure of many protests and the actual changes in society and art.
-The artists could not anymore br classified simply into two categories, "figurative" or "abstract", as some of them came with completely new innovative practices in art (XXIII).
+The artists could not anymore be classified simply into two categories, "figurative" or "abstract", as some of them came with completely new innovative practices in art (XXIII).